RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 - Work Orders: Looks like CIG has changeed back from `DD:HH:MM` to `HHH:MM` so the countdown input has been reflected to take that input (even though it's less friendly IMHO)
 - Work Orders: Better handling of failed state.
 - Work Orders: Summaries now correctly separate and report Gross Vs. Net earnings.
+- Ore chooser widgets were sorted improperly.
+- The Market price finder was taking too long for entries to be calculated.
 - Fixed some edge case permissions issues.
 There are still more to get through though.
 - Complete reworking of the back end SDK connections to improve efficiencey and future-proofing.